JWCook/jwcook.dev/pages/open_source.md

 organization by embedding useful biodiversity metadata into image files using [XMP](https://exiftool.org/TagNames/XMP.html) and [Darwin Core](https://www.tdwg.org/standards/dwc).

-Yeah, that's kind of a mouthful...
-I need to work on my elevator pitch.
-It's a really fun project to work on, though, because I'm primarily making it for myself, and it's in a relatively small niche that no other tools (that I know of) currently fill.
+It's a really fun project to work on, because I'm primarily making it for myself, and it's in a relatively small niche that no other tools (that I know of) currently fill.

 * {fas}`code` Source:  https://github.com/pyinat/naturtag
 * {fas}`book` Docs: https://naturtag.readthedocs.io